 All of the electrical system and gauges are fully functional including the power windows.
-While the windows work, it should be noted that the passenger window works from the “master” control on the driver side door switch, but not from passenger door window switch.
 The carpeting is in particularly good condition.
 The original soft top boot is included (shown on the car in several photos) and matches the black convertible top and interior.

 Driving the 348 is pure joy.
 The 348 lacks the electronic gadgetry that is so prevalent in newer cars allowing the driver to fully enjoy the classic Ferrari driving experience.
 For the relatively low price of admission comparable to some new family sedans, you can drive one of the most sought-after Marque’s in the world, a Ferrari!